jb714/atraves/README.md

 Hey, thanks for checking out Atraves.

+You can see the currently deployed version at: https://atraves.herokuapp.com/

 You can clone/download and npm install dependencies.
-The app - while in production -  is served on port 8080.
+The app - while in development -  can be run via npm/nodemon start and is served on port 8080.

-You can see the currently deployed version at: https://atraves.herokuapp.com/